Cluster algebras and snake modules: Introduction

 where $\mathcal{S}_i$ ($i \in \{1,2,\ldots,6\}$) is a prime snake module and $[\mathcal{S}_i]$ is the equivalence class of $\mathcal{S}_i$ in the Grothendieck ring of $\mathcal{C}$.
 Moreover, $\mathcal{S}_3 \otimes \mathcal{S}_4$ and $\mathcal{S}_5 \otimes \mathcal{S}_6$ are simple (Theorem \ref{equation simple}).
 By Equation (\ref{general form of an equation in S-system 1}), $\mathcal{S}_1 \otimes \mathcal{S}_2$ is not simple.
 Therefore, some tensor products of prime snake modules are simple and some tensor products of prime snake modules are not simple.

 Let $\mathscr{A}$ (respectively, $\mathscr{A}'$) be the cluster algebra for the quantum affine algebra of type $A_n$ (respectively, $B_n$) introduced in \cite{HL13}.
 We show that the equations in the $S$-system of type $A_n$ (respectively, $B_n$) correspond to mutations in $\mathscr{A}$ (respectively, $\mathscr{A}'$) and prime snake modules of type $A_n$ (respectively, $B_n$) correspond to some cluster variables in $\mathscr{A}$ (respectively, $\mathscr{A}'$).
-In particular, this proves that the Hernandez--Leclerc conjecture is true for all snake modules of types $A_{n}$ and $B_{n}$.
+In particular, this proves that the Hernandez-Leclerc conjecture is true for all prime snake modules of types $A_{n}$ and $B_{n}$.

 The procedure of proving that prime snake modules of type $A_n$ (respectively, $B_n$) correspond to some cluster variables in $\mathscr{A}$ (respectively, $\mathscr{A}'$) is as follows.
 For a prime snake module $L(S)$ with highest $l$-weight monomial $S$, we define a set (Section \ref{Fundamental segments and distinguished factors})